by Mike Ricotta - June 13, 2017

 Using dictionary provided data, the algorithm collects the frequency of use score for each segment.
 I didn’t want to muddy the data by using the brand-word itself, as our sample data is mostly household recognizable.
 However, some brand-words have only one segment and as far as brands go, the recognition of a single English word in a single-worded brand carries a great deal of weight, so the algorithm does include these.
 Given the variety of data, this property is passed as a strict min-max range.

 With all of the patterns that my algorithm determines, entirely programmatically, it then queries the English dictionary for all words matching segment patterns, ranked by weight.
 The end result is only a few hundred words but segments alone make up only a fraction of the permutations that are permitted within the brand-word patterns (ie. greater character count).
 In knowing this from its character analysis, the script then builds a list of all permutations of the previously returned segments, which fall within the parameters of brand-word patterns.
-The end result was many thousand results of new brand-words.
+The end result was many thousand results of new brand-words for a brand name generator.

 To take the process a step further, the script then aims to identify plausible brands for use, by querying domain registrars with our new brand-words.
 After analyzing availability and price, we were given a final list of thousands of plausible domains and ultimately, brand names, for us to consider.
 We will be adjusting our script to greater learn and adjust weights and additional properties in the future, as we roll-out new products, this summer.
 We also aim to provide this service to our customers, through a simple search function that will incorporate search terms with synonym, category, and type-of properties in strict consideration, for the future.

-As indicated in paragraph 4(5?), I’ve extended this algorithm to change with trends by weighing the properties and property values, by frequency.
+As indicated in paragraph 4, I’ve extended this algorithm to change with trends by weighing the properties and property values, by frequency.
 I will write a more in depth article on this, in the future.
-For now, here’s a summary of what I’ve done:
+For now, here’s a summary of what I’ve done to update the brand name generator:

 We mentioned that lower syllable counts are critical and while it shows in our sample data, our algorithm will take that into consideration.
 Suppose our algorithm finds that 8/10 segments have 1 syllable and 2/10 have 2 syllables.
 It will thereby weigh 1 syllable segments as 0.8 and 2 syllable segments as 0.2.
 It will also give syllables as a property, a weight of 0.8 because it’s 80% reliable as a measurement of consistency by both its highest weight of 0.8 and being that only 2 values are unique (ie. 2/10 possibilities are unique, therefore 0.8 consistent).
 The syllable weight for a 1 syllable value might be 0.8*0.8 (0.64).
 Properties which have more unique values would thereby be reduced in weight.
 For instance, if a property’s sample data has 10 values which are all unique, the weight of each value would be 0.10 and the property’s weight would be 0.10.
 Supposing the following sample data [3,4,6,5,6,6,8,3,2,4]: value 3 has a weight of 0.2 (occurs 2/10 times); the data set has a mode (6) weight 0.3 and 6 unique values (consistency of 0.4); those values are therefore taken into consideration in weighing the property itself.